Happy Birthday Henry Fonda

 Fonda’s big break came in 1935 when he was offered a part in The Farmer Takes a Wife, reprising his role from the Broadway play that had gained him significant attention.
 Soon Stewart moved out to Hollywood to join him and they lived next door to Greta Garbo.
 That same year, Fonda appeared in I Dream Too Much with Lily Pons.
 The New York Times called him “the most likable of the new crop of romantic juveniles.”
 Fonda then appeared in The Trail of the Lonesome Pine, the first Technicolor movie to be filmed outdoors.

 Fonda took a break from acting during World War II, claiming, “I don’t want to be in a fake war in a studio.”
-He enlisted in the Navy and served for three years and earned a Bronze Star for his service.
+He enlisted in the Navy and served for three years, earning a Bronze Star for his service.
 After retuning home, Fonda played Wyatt Earp in My Darling Clementine, worked with Joan Crawford in Daisy Kenyon, and Ford again in The Fugitive.
 He also appeared in Fort Apache with John Wayne and Shirley Temple.

 After that, Fonda returned to Broadway to play the title role in Mister Roberts, wearing his own officer’s cap.
 He earned a Tony Award for the performance and spent the next several years in successful stage productions.
 After eight years away from Hollywood, he reprised his role in Mister Roberts for the screen.
 Fonda continued to work in movies, appearing in War and Peace, The Wrong Man, and 12 Angry Men, for which he won a BAFTA Best Actor award.

 Most of Fonda’s roles throughout the 1960s were in war and western films such as The Longest Day, How the West Was Won, Battle of Bulge, and Once Upon a Time in the West.
 In the 70s Fonda continued to work on stage and the big and small screens.
-He starred in his own TV series, The Smith Family, was inducted into the American Theater Hall of Fame, and received and the Lifetime Achievement Awards from The Fold Globes and Academy Awards.
+He starred in his own TV series, The Smith Family, was inducted into the American Theater Hall of Fame, and received Lifetime Achievement Awards from The Golden Globes and Academy Awards.
 In 1981 he starred in On Golden Pond opposite Katharine Hepburn and his daughter Jane.
 The film was an unexpected blockbuster and Fonda earned his only Oscar, for Best Actor, as well as a Golden Globe.
+He was the oldest Best Actor Oscar winner at that time, a record he held until 2021.

 Henry Fonda died the following year, on August 12, 1982.
 President Ronald Reagan, a former actor, called Fonda “a true professional dedicated to excellence in his craft.
 He graced the screen with a sincerity and accuracy which made him a legend.”